-- Currency: the currency in Mexico is called the New Mexican peso (MXN).
+The currency in Mexico is called the New Mexican peso (MXN).
 As of 05 Feb 2020, $1 USD = $20 MXN.
 The travel budget in Loreto will be discussed later on.

 Mexico uses types A and B but in Loreto, type A is more common.